Michaelwwest98/CapstoneStarterRepo/Documentation/Signoffs/Voice Activity Detection Subsystem.md

 ## Analysis:

+The algorithm will function by sending out a verbal message from the speaker and listening for a response from a human voice.
+The presence of a human voice adds energy to a signal at specific frequences.
+To find if a human voice is present the task of the system is to look at the energy levels of the signal and find where the voice is present.
+This begins by taking a window of raw data from the microphone of around 30 ms. The data should look similar to the figure below.

+Figure taken from [3]

+Once converted through the ADC the signal can be sent through a digital passband filter to take out frequencies outside the the band set by the constraints.
+The signal energy of the signal can be calculated by taking the magnitude squared of the signal and converting to dB values.
+The result should look smething like the grap below.

+Figure taken from [3]

+With energy of the signal found a threshhold for min level of energy can be used to detect where speech is present.
+In the case of [3] 17 dB is used.
+This creates a graph that looks like the one below.

+Figure taken from [3]

+If value is a 1 speech has been detected and value can be sent for further analysis at other subsystems.

 The datasheet of the BOB-19389 states a frequency range at 7 Hz - 36 kHz which includes the threshold set by the constraints to capture human voice frequencies.
-This microphone will be able to capture the 80-300 Hz range set by the constraint.
+This microphone will be able to capture the 100-3000 Hz range set by the constraint.

 The BOB-19389 datasheet also has a minimum sensitivity of -44 dB which is much more sensitive than the 30 dB needed to capture a human whisper.
 This meets the constraint set above and will allow the system to capture an individuals cognition even if a faint sound is heard from the human.